endercom-io/endercom-python-sdk/README.md

 pip install fastapi uvicorn pydantic
 ```

+## Features

+- **Server Wrapper Mode**: Automatically exposes /health and /a2a endpoints.
+- **Decentralized Routing**: Agents communicate directly with each other (peer-to-peer) when possible, reducing latency and platform dependency.
+- **Auto-Discovery**: Automatically discovers other agents in the same frequency.

 ## Quick Start (Server Mode)

 The recommended way to run an agent is using the Server Wrapper mode.
 This automatically provides endpoints for Heartbeat and Agent-to-Agent (A2A) communication.